-In the metropolitan area of Aburrá Valley and its ten municipalities — Medellín, Barbosa, Girardota, Copacabana, Bello, Itagüí, Sabaneta, La Estrella, Envigado and Caldas — air quality is monitored on an ongoing basis.
+In the metropolitan area of Aburrá Valley and its ten municipalities — Medellín (Colombia’s second-largest city), Barbosa, Girardota, Copacabana, Bello, Itagüí, Sabaneta, La Estrella, Envigado and Caldas — air quality is monitored on an ongoing basis.
 Work is being done to minimize the impact of air pollution, with medium- and long-term strategies such as fuel improvements, promotion of sustainable transport, control of industrial emissions, and reducing other sources of pollution.

 The Aburrá Valley Metropolitan Area joins the BreatheLife Global campaign with an ambitious plan for sustainable solutions for cleaner air.

 The great metropolises of the world all face the problem of air pollution, and its harmful effects on human health.
 This issue is part of the metropolitan reality, and it is everyone’s business, regardless of the current air quality alert level.

 Everyone in the region, from governments to citizens, has a vital contribution to make.
 And with changes to simple habits, we can all be part of the solution — and not the pollution.